MarimerLLC/BlazorHol/labs/01/readme.md

 4. Navigate to the `Counter` page
 5. Click on the `Click me` button
 6. You will see the counter incrementing
+   - Notice how the page does not reload when the counter increments.
+This is because of data binding.
+The `currentCount` field is _bound_ to the output with `@currentCount`.
+   - Also notice how the button click event is handled by the `IncrementCount` method.
+This is an example of event binding.
+The `@onclick` directive is used to bind the click event to the `IncrementCount` method.

 7. Navigate to the `Fetch Data` page
 8. You will see a table with some data
    - Notice how the page loads, then the data appears
+   - This is because the data is loaded asynchronously
+   - There is a `Task.Delay` to simulate a delay in loading the data

 ## Modify the application